Information Flow in Self-Supervised Learning: Introduction

-Taking the matrix information theoretic perspective, we analyze some prominent contrastive and feature decorrelation based losses and prove that both Barlow Twins and spectral contrastive learning \citep{haochen2021provable} are maximizing mutual information and joint entropy.
-These claims are crucial for analyzing contrastive and feature decorrelation based methods, offering a cohesive and elegant understanding.
+Taking the matrix information theoretic perspective, we analyze some prominent contrastive and feature decorrelation-based losses and prove that both Barlow Twins and spectral contrastive learning \citep{haochen2021provable} are maximizing mutual information and joint entropy, see Theorem~\ref{MI max 1} and Theorem~\ref{thm:joint-entropy 1}.
+These claims are crucial for analyzing contrastive and feature decorrelation-based methods, offering a cohesive and elegant understanding.
 More interestingly, the same analytical framework extends to MAE as well, wherein the concepts of mutual information and joint entropy gracefully degenerate to entropy.
-Propelled by this observation, we augment the MAE loss with matrix entropy, giving rise to our new method, Matrix variational Masked Auto-Encoder (M-MAE).
+Propelled by this observation, we augment the MAE loss with a matrix-based estimation of entropy, giving rise to our new method, Matrix variational Masked Auto-Encoder (M-MAE), which subsumes U-MAE as a special case, see Theorem~\ref{thm:subsume}.

 Empirically, M-MAE stands out with commendable performance.
 Specifically, it has achieved a $3.9\%$ improvement in linear probing ViT-Base, and a $1\%$ improvement in fine-tuning ViT-Large, both on ImageNet.
 This empirical result not only underscores the efficacy of M-MAE but also accentuates the potential of matrix information theory in ushering advancements in self-supervised learning paradigms.

-In summary, our contributions can be listed as follows: \begin{itemize} \item We use the matrix information-theoretic tools to understand existing contrastive and feature decorrelation based self-supervised methods. \item We introduce a novel method, M-MAE, which is rooted in matrix information theory, enhancing the capabilities of standard masked image modeling. \item Our proposed M-MAE has demonstrated remarkable empirical performance, showcasing a notable improvement in self-supervised learning benchmarks. \end{itemize}
+In summary, our contributions can be listed as follows: \begin{itemize} \item We use matrix information-theoretic tools like matrix mutual information and joint entropies to understand existing contrastive and feature decorrelation-based self-supervised methods. \item We introduce a novel method, M-MAE, which is rooted in matrix information theory, and subsumes U-MAE as a special case. \item Our proposed M-MAE has demonstrated remarkable empirical performance, showcasing a notable improvement in self-supervised learning benchmarks. \end{itemize}